SLP603/CODI/1.4_Partner/README.md

 ### Partner Step 1

 For RStudio Users:
-1) Download the project from GITHUB or obtain a zip from the DCC
+1) Download the project from Github.
 2) Unzip the project to a directory where you have read and write access
 3) If you have RStudio Installed, open the directory and navigate to the CODI/1.4_Partner/1.4_Partner.Rproj file and double click on it.
 4) RStudio should automatically detect if renv is needed but it can be installed manually with the command ```